Adaptive Cooperative Control in Urban (sub)Systems

 In ACCUS, the project partners developed the necessary infrastructure to integrate (sub)urban embedded systems into a system-of-systems, allowing them to cooperate.
 Such a system-of-systems improves (energy)efficiency and their ability to adapt to and anticipate human behaviour.
 The ACCUS infrastructure was expected to provide the basis on which third parties can run various applications.
 Unfortunately, the project ended after roughly two years.

-Almende joined the ACCUS project as member of DevLab.
+Almende joined the ACCUS project as a member of DevLab.
 Almende and DevLab focused chiefly on gathering and interpreting sensor data from heterogeneous sources, such as the urban embedded systems themselves, wireless sensor networks and mobile devices.

 In addition, we developed prediction algorithms to allow the urban system-of-systems to anticipate real-life behaviour of occupants and other objects, such as cars.